Tuesday, 26 November 2019

 My choice of breakfast in little plates on a tray

 After breakfast, we got ready to head out.
-Our hotel is conveniently located close to 2 train stations, Fushimi and Sakae Station, but there're about 5-10 minutes walk.
-Alternatively, the hotel also provides free shuttle bus service from hotel to Nagoya Station.
+Our hotel was conveniently located about 5-10 minutes walk from 2 train stations, Fushimi and Sakae Station.
+However, we decided to take the hotel's free shuttle bus service to Nagoya Stationl instead.

 Taking photos in the beautiful lobby while waiting for the bus to arrive

-(Side note: check out the super adorable sheepskin boots my kids are wearing!
-We got them from the outlet store in Hong Kong and the kids love it so much that they didn't want to take them off!)
+(Side note: Check out the super adorable sheepskin boots we got from an outlet store in Hong Kong!
+The kids love their boots so much that they didn't want to take them off!)

-There are limited seats on the bus, hence the hotel requires you to obtain bus passes from the front desk 30 minutes before the bus is due to depart.
-For a large group like ours, the hubby had to be very punctual in collecting the passes in order to ensure our seats on the bus.
+There were limited seats on the bus, hence you'd need to obtain bus passes from the front desk 30 minutes before the bus was due to depart.
+For a large group like ours, the hubby had to be very punctual in collecting the passes in order to secure our seats.

 Dormy Inn Shuttle Bus

-Our family took up 2/3 of the bus! 😅
+Our family occupied two-thirds of the bus! 😅

-We arrived at Nagoya Station and headed to the subway to take a train to Nagoya Castle.
+We arrived at Nagoya Station and took the subway to Nagoya Castle.
 It's really easy to get around in Nagoya via the train system (read for more info).

 General info on train travel in Nagoya: